Jbrockhoff/Debugging-Horiseon-Marketing-Page/README.md

-# <02 Challenge>
+# <Debugging Horiseon Marketing Page>

 ## Description
- This project worked to debug an existing website and improve formating
+ This project worked to debug an existing website and clean up HTML and CSS formatting in order to enhance accessibility.

 - I wanted to debug this website and reorder HTML and CSS to be more accessible.
 - It is extremely important to understand how to debug existing code in this field in order to be successful.